Bylaws of SIEF

 Art 8: The organisational bodies of the Society shall include: (a) the General Assembly, (b) the Executive Board, (c) scholarly Working Groups.
 The office-holders of the Society shall be the President, an Executive Vice-President, a Vice-President, and 6-9 Board members at large who constitute together the Executive Board.
 All office-holders of the Society shall be elected by the General Assembly.

 Art 9: The General Assembly shall meet in connection with each congress of the Society.
 All members present may vote.
 The duties of the General Assembly shall be: (1) to elect for the period until the next General Assembly the President, the Vice-Presidents, and the members of the Executive Board, (2) to approve the accounts of the financial position of the Society (3) to give advice on time, place and topic of the next congress, (4) to set new membership fees, (5) to amend the bylaws, (6) to decide any other matter laid before it by the president and/or the Executive Board.
+The Executive Board may also refer any of the duties above to an online vote of all SIEF members between its congresses.
+In such cases, the decisions made by members in an online vote shall have the same standing as the decisions of the General Assembly at the society's congress.

 Art 10: Elections at the General Assembly will be held by show of hands.
 Nominations for the Executive Board of the Society, proposed and seconded by members of the Society and with the consent of the person nominated, should be received in written form by the Presidency at least 48 hours before the General Assembly convenes.
 The President and the Vice-Presidents shall be elected by the Executive Board from among their number.